Program Eligibility Guidelines

 14. GED Preparation and Testing

-Phase Three – Aftercare (up to 1 year):
+Phase Two – Aftercare (up to 1 year):

 Defendants are required to attend a weekly one hour group meeting with other SCORE Alumni to address relapse prevention, combating errors in thinking and the overall recovery process.
 Defendant will remain on the SCORE caseload and report 2 times per month and will be required to attend at least 2-12 step meetings per week.